Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/cv.md

 ## Conference Organization

-- **Keynote Speaker**: <a href="https://iciesc.unimed.ac.id/2022/" target="_blank"> ICSCES 2022</a>  The 4th International Conference on Innovation in Education, Science and Culture (ICIESC 2022).
+- **Keynote Speaker**: <a href="https://iciesc.unimed.ac.id/2022/" target="_blank"> ICIESC 2022</a>  The 4th International Conference on Innovation in Education, Science and Culture (ICIESC 2022).
 11 October 2022.
 State University of Medan, Indonesia.

 - **Managing Chair**: <a href="https://icsces.com/" target="_blank"> ICSCES 2022</a>  International Conference of Steel and Composite for Engineering Structures.
 12 - 13 July 2022.
 Università Politecnica delle Marche Ancona, Italy.